Phoenix ties record streak with 18 consecutive days over 110 degrees as the Southwest swelters under a deadly heat wave - KESQ

 Patients being placed in body bags with ice

-The Arizona heat has resulted in an increase in hospitalizations at Valleywise Health Medical Center, emergency room doctor Frank LoVecchio told CNN, adding that he has seen 3 to 4 cases per shift of patients who faced death without emergency treatment.
+The Arizona heat has resulted in an increase in hospitalizations at Valleywise Health Medical Center, emergency room doctor Frank LoVecchio told CNN, adding that he has seen three to four cases per shift of patients who faced death without emergency treatment.

 “The heat is taking a major toll,” LoVecchio said.
 “The hospital has not been this busy with overflow since a few peaks in the Covid pandemic.”